RiceD2KLab/SWiM/README.md

 # Segmentation of an unknown spacecraft for In-space Inspection

 ## Project Description
 This project aims to develop a real-time segmentation algorithm for in-space inspection of spacecraft using deep learning techniques.
 The focus is to build a general-purpose instance segmentation model that can accurately detect and mask spacecraft components.
-The model will be trained on synthetic and real datasets using the YOLOv8 nano model, optimized to run on resource-constrained hardware.
+The model will be trained on synthetic and real datasets using the You Only Look Once (YOLO)v8 nano model, optimized to run on resource-constrained hardware.
 This algorithm is expected to enhance NASA’s capability for autonomous inspections, improving spacecraft navigation, pose estimation, and structural analysis under various visual distortions in space imagery.

 ## Software dependencies